 staarter.dev has more features (7 vs 3).
 See the feature matrix above for the full breakdown.

-Choose Ecommerce Boilerplate if you need Payments and Auth and prefer its tech stack.
-Choose staarter.dev if SEO and Email are higher priorities.
+Choose Ecommerce Boilerplate if you need Auth and Components and prefer its tech stack.
+Choose staarter.dev if Blog and Dark Mode are higher priorities.
 If price is the deciding factor, Ecommerce Boilerplate is $$210 cheaper.